-Servers Hosting Application Components: The hosting platform runs multiple third-party applications concurrently in return for revenues [2, 15, 17].
-This work assumes a dedicated hosting model, where each application runs on a subset of the servers and a server is allocated to at most one application at any given time.
-The dedicated model is useful for running large clustered applications such as online mail [13], retail and brokerage sites, where server sharing is infeasible due to the client workload-the server pool is partitioned among applications running on the platform.
+Servers Hosting Application Components: The hosting platform runs multiple third-party applications concurrently in return for revenues [3, 16, 17].
+This work assumes a dedicated hosting model, where each application runs on a subset of the servers and a server is allocated to at most one application at any given time (except in special circumstances that we explain later).
+The dedicated model is useful for running large clustered applications such as online mail [14], retail and brokerage sites, where server sharing is infeasible due to the client workload-the server pool is partitioned among applications running on the platform.